-Notable is a decrease in the percentage of workers' compensation petitions granted, down to 27%, reflecting a continued downward trend in that area.
-If compensation petitions are excluded, the Court's overall percentage of petitions granted is 20.49%.
-This a relatively high percentage when compared to most other state courts of last resort, and may in part be attributable to the fact the West Virginia has no intermediate appellate court.
-(For a graphical representation of this data, see page 7: Percentage of Discretionary Petitions Granted - Major Case Types - 1999-2005.)
+Notable is a continuing decrease in the percentage of workers' compensation petitions granted, down to 8%, reflecting a continued downward trend in that area.
+The overall percentage of cases granted is down significantly from prior years, due largely to the drop in compensation cases granted, which can be attributed to a number of factors, including a statutory change in the standard of review.
+(For a graphical representation of this data, see page 7: "Percentage of Discretionary Petitions Granted - Major Case Types - 1999-2006.")